-Other Other Registered Pooled Total Investment Assets Investment Assets Assets Assets Portfolio Company Managed Vehicle Managed Other Managed Managed Manager Accounts (\$ millions) Accounts (\$ millions) Accounts (\$ millions) (\$ millions) Matthew Tuttle 21 \$2,823 0 \$0 0 \$0 \$2,823

-Conflicts of Interests.
-The Portfolio Manager's management of "other accounts" may give rise to potential conflicts of interest in connection with his management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
+Other Registered Other Pooled Total Portfolio Investment Company Assets Managed Investment Vehicle Assets Managed Other Assets Managed Assets Managed Manager Accounts (\$ millions) Accounts (\$ millions) Accounts (\$ millions) (\$ millions) Matthew Tuttle 24 \$2,853 0 0 0 0 \$2,853 on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have the same investment objective as the Funds.
 Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby the Portfolio Manager could favor one account over another.
 Another potential conflict could include the Portfolio Manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the Portfolio Manager could use this information to the advantage of other accounts and to the disadvantage of the Funds.
 However, the Adviser has established policies and procedures to ensure that the purchase and sale of securities among all accounts it manages are fairly and equitably allocated.